-29, 30.
-His disciples said unto Him, Lo, now speak You plainly, and speak no proverb.
-Now are we sure.
+29-30.
+His disciples said unto him, Lo, now speakest thou plainly, and speakest no proverb.
+Now are we sure-

 Now they can give reasons for the hope that is in them.
-"Now are we sure."
+"Now are we sure"-

-30. That You know all things, and need not that any man should ask You.
-By this we believe that You came forth from God.
+30. That thou knowest all things, and needest not that any man should ask thee: by this we believe that thou camest forth from God.

-They are very positive, but notice the check that our Lord put upon all this confident assurance!
+They are very positive, but notice the check that our Lord put upon all this confident assurance.

-31, 32.
-Jesus answered them, Do you now believe?
-Behold, the hour comes, yes, is now come, that you shall be scattered, every man to his own, and shall leave Me alone.
+31-32.
+Jesus answered them, Do ye now believe?
+Behold, the hour cometh, yea, is now come, that ye shall be scattered, every man to his own, and shall leave me alone:

-Whenever there is any boasting upon your lips, even though you may think that you can rightly say, "Now we are sure," stop a bit, dear friends, stop a bit!
-We have not, any of us, all the good we think we have.
-No, they who think themselves perfect think the most amiss.
-They are altogether mistaken, and there is some latent unbelief even where faith is strongest.
-Christ still asks, "Do you now believe?"
-You have only to be sufficiently tried, and to be tempted long enough-and in that very point where you think you are strongest you will fail.
+Whenever there is any boasting upon your lips, even though you may think that you can rightly say, "Now we are sure," stop a bit, dear friends, stop a bit.
+We have not any of us all the good we think we have.
+Nay, they who think themselves perfect think the most amiss.
+They are altogether mistaken and there is some latent unbelief even where faith is strongest.

+Christ still asks, "Do ye now believe?"
+You have only to be sufficiently tried and to be tempted long enough-and in that very point where you think you are strongest you will fail.
 "Now are we sure," say the confident disciples.
-"Ah," says Christ, "do you now believe?
-Behold, the hour comes, yes, is now come, that you shall be scattered, every man to his own, and shall leave Me alone!"
+"Ah!" says Christ, "do ye now believe?
+Behold, the hour comes, yea, is now come, that ye shall be scattered, every man to his own, and shall leave me alone."

-32. And yet I am not alone, because the Father is with Me.
+32. And yet I am not alone, because the Father is with me.

-How gloriously is that blessed truth of God put in just here!
+How gloriously is that blessed truth put in just here!
 The awful solitude that Christ was about to pass through can hardly be understood by us.
-It was not only that every friend forsook Him, but that there was not, under heaven, a single person who could sympathize with Him.
-He was going through deeps that no other could ever fathom.
-He was to bear grief which no other could ever bear!
-You may, indeed, sip of His cup, but you can never drink it to its dregs as He did!
+It was not only that every friend forsook Him, but that there was not under heaven a single person who could sympathize with Him.
+He was going through deeps that no other could ever fathom, He was to bear griefs which no other could ever bear.

+You may indeed sip of His cup, but you can never drink it to its dregs as He did.
 You may be baptized with His baptism; but into the depths of the abyss of woe into which He was immersed, you cannot go.
 "Alone!
 Alone!"
-Never was there a human being so much alone as was the man, Christ Jesus, in that dread hour!
-And yet He says, "I am not alone, because the Father is with Me."
+Never was there a human being so much alone as was the man Christ Jesus in that dread hour.

+And yet He says, "I am not alone, because the Father is with me."
 O brave Master, make us also brave!
 May we be willing to stand alone for Your sake, and to feel that we are never so little alone as when we are alone with You!

-33. These things I have spoken unto you, that in Me you might have peace.
+33. These things I have spoken unto you, that in me ye might have peace.

 Your Lord wants you to have peace.
-Come, then, you tried ones, you who are tossed about with a thousand troublous thoughts-it is Your Master's wish and will that you should have peace!
+Come, then, you tried ones, you who are tossed about with a thousand troublous thoughts-it is your Master's wish and will that you should have peace.

-33. In the world you shall have tribulation.
+33. In the world ye shall have tribulation:

 You have found that true, have you not?
 Perhaps you are finding it true just now.
-"In the world you shall have tribulation."
+"In the world ye shall have tribulation."